Dillwynia parvifolia

-Dillwynia parvifolia is a species of flowering plant in the family Fabaceae and is endemic to New South Wales.
+Dillwynia parvifolia commonly known as small-leaved dillwynia, is a species of flowering plant in the family Fabaceae and is endemic to New South Wales.
 It is a spreading to erect shrub with twisted, narrow oblong leaves and yellow flowers with red markings.

 Description

 Dillwynia parvifolia is a spreading to erect shrub that typically grows to a height of 0.3–1.0 m and has tiny hairs on the stems.
 The leaves are twisted, narrow oblong, 1.5–4 mm long and glabrous.
 The flowers are arranged in umbels of up to six on a peduncle up to 3 mm long with bracts and bracteoles 0.5–1.0 mm long.
 The sepals are 3.5–4.0 mm long and glabrous and the standard petal is 5–7 mm long and yellow with red markings.
 The fruit is a pod 3–5 mm long.

 Taxonomy and naming

 Dillwynia parvifolia was first formally described in 1812 by John Sims in the Botanical Magazine from an unpublished description by Robert Brown.
 The specific epithet (parvifolia) means "small-leaved".